brsnik/dynamic-dns-in-firewall/README.md

 Multiple addresses supported per domain!

-As well as domains supported!
+As well as multiple domains supported!
 Add as many Dynamic DNS domains as you want!

 Firewall rules for addresses no longer in the DNS records are removed.